-Besides to support the training definition, the cMDF Training Flow makes available an inventory allowing the definition of all the elements required to execute the training.
-In order to better specify the types of objects that are involved in a specific action in fact, the Editor Tool allows to define the list of objects required from its execution by getting them from the inventory already filled by means of elements such: Components, Equipment, Tools.
+Besides supporting the training definition, the cMDF Training Flow makes available an inventory allowing the definition of all the elements required to execute the training.
+In fact, in order to better specify the types of objects that are involved in a specific action, the Editor Tool allows to define the list of objects required from its execution by getting them from the inventory already filled by means of elements such: Components, Equipment, Tools.

-Figure 32: Inventory
+Figure 30: Inventory